PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Introduction

 Recently, learning-based approaches have emerged as a promising tool to build up a completely end-to-end localization system.
 These methods do not require any reference databases during runtime, and the learned features tend to be general and robust.
 These kind of localization approaches train a neural network to directly predict the pose.
 Their time complexity during inference time is \textit{O}(1) and the space it occupies is only the model size, which addresses the drawbacks of point cloud retrieval-based methods.
-Early attempts in this direction include PoseNet and its variations \cite{Kendall2015,Kendall2017,Clark2017a,Sattler2019UnderstandingTechnology}.
-However, all the current pose regression approaches utilize RGB images as inputs, which have several problems.
-Visual inputs are sensitive to the change of environments, resulting in suboptimal localization performance.
+Early attempts in this direction include PoseNet and its variations \cite{Kendall2015,Kendall2017,Clark2017a}.
+However, all the current pose regression approaches utilize RGB images of visual sensors as inputs, which have several problems.
+Visual sensors are sensitive to the change of environments, resulting in suboptimal localization performance.
 In addition, the input images are restricted to a narrow Field-of-View (FoV).
 These aspects restrict the application of these approaches to the real world.
-Compared with RGB images, point clouds, acquired by LiDAR, capture $360\degree$ 3-D space, and provide much richer geometric information of a specific location.
+Compared with RGB images of visual sensors, point clouds, acquired by LiDAR sensors, capture $360\degree$ 3-D space, and provide much richer geometric information of a specific location.
 In addition, the features extracted from point clouds tend to be more robust compared to those extracted from images.
-However, point clouds are unordered and unstructured, making it difficult to learn features for localization.
+However, point clouds of LiDAR sensors are unordered and unstructured, making it difficult to learn features for localization.
 Motivated by this, we design a neural network to use LiDAR point clouds as input for robust and accurate localization.

-In this paper, we propose a novel neural network-based 3-D pose regressor, named PointLoc, to accurately estimate the 6-DoF pose using LiDAR point clouds.
+In this paper, we propose a novel neural network-based 3-D pose regressor, named PointLoc, to accurately estimate the 6-DoF pose using point clouds of LiDAR sensors.
 The neural network directly takes a primitive point cloud as input and estimates the 6-DoF pose in an end-to-end fashion.
-The performance shows significant improvement over the learning-based LiDAR point cloud and camera relocalization methods.
+The performance shows significant improvement over the learning-based LiDAR and visual sensor relocalization methods.
 Fig.\ref{fig_overview} illustrates the superior performance of our PointLoc approach in different environments found in the Oxford Radar RobotCar dataset.